gvwilson/sensibleadventures/coriandel/coriandel.md

 a wiry Darpani in a sweat-stained leather vest and heavy sandals stepped in front of me.

-"To be Kerrem the bookster, then?" he asked.
+"Someone is then Kerrem the bookster?" he asked.

 I gave him a startled look.
 "Um, yes, yes, I'm Kerrem.
 Pleased to make your acquaintance."
 I tucked the books under my arm and raised my palms to him.
+Most Darpani can't read---the more poetic among them say that words trapped are words slaughtered---but they still need contracts written and letters sent.

-He pressed his against them.
-"To have been searching for you."
-He took his elbow and steered me over against the wall.
-"To find somewhere around here for discreet conversation?"
+He pressed his palms against mine politely.
+"Someone has been searching for you."
+He took my arm and steered me out of the way of passersby.
+"Someone is able to spare a few heartbeats for a discreet conversation?"

 "Um, well, I would like to, certainly, but I'm supposed to be meeting a friend.
 It's a rather important matter, and I don't want to---"

 He squeezed my arm, not gently.
-"This is a rather important matter too," he said softly, his blackgrass accent gone.
+"This is a rather important matter too," he said softly, his Black Grass accent gone.
 "Seeing as how it's the rest of your life we'll be talking about."

 My first thought was *he's a thief*, but what thief in his right mind (or even out of it) would risk his neck for the few pennies a worn-at-the-elbows young bookster might have in his purse?

-My second thought was, *he's a scandal monger---someone has found out about Sehdie and Vurt and wants to buy the story from me.* I tried to shake him off indignantly, but he squeezed my elbow again so hard that I yelped.
+My second thought was, *he's a scandal monger---someone has found out about Sehdie and Vurt and wants to buy the story from me.* I tried to shake him off indignantly, but he squeezed my arm again so hard that I yelped.
 "I work for someone I would rather not name," he said softly.
 "Your friend's oath has been brought to her attention.
 She would like to help.
-My name on it, you will not be harmed if you bring no harm."
+My name on it, I bring no hurt or harm to you or yours."

 I swallowed, my mouth suddenly dry.
-It is one thing to write about rogues.
-It is another to have one stare you down.
 "All right," I said.

-He nodded, took his hand from my elbow, and waved me ahead of him.
+He smiled and looped his arm through mine as if we were new lovers or old friends.
+"Excellent."
+Side by side, we rejoined the flow of people going wherever their destinies next needed them to be.

 The horse was waiting for us outside a hostel called the Dubious Fiddler.
 His reins were looped over a post, and his rump twitched every few heartbeats,